-The mission of the Erectile Dysfunction Service at Massachusetts General Hospital is to deliver care to men experiencing erectile dysfunction (ED) so they can resume sexual intimacy with their partners.
+The mission of the Erectile Dysfunction Service at the Massachusetts General Hospital Department of Urology is to deliver care to men experiencing erectile dysfunction (ED) so they can resume sexual intimacy with their partners.
 We provide private, personalized evaluations and effective, clinically proven treatments for this condition.

 Many men experience ED as a consequence of aging or some specific underlying medical condition.
 Once thought to be purely psychological or emotional, ED more often is symptomatic of an underlying physical disease.
 Additionally, the condition can be caused by many common medications, including those prescribed for high blood pressure.